blender/blender/doc/python_api/rst/info_quickstart.rst

 The context is always available from ``bpy.context`` and can be used to get the active object, scene, tool settings along with many other attributes.

-Common-use cases:
+Some common use cases are:

    >>> bpy.context.object
    >>> bpy.context.selected_objects
    >>> bpy.context.visible_bones

-Note that the context is read-only.
+Note that the context is read-only, which means that these values cannot be modified directly.
-These values cannot be modified directly, though they may be changed by running API functions or by using the data API.
+But they can be changed by running API functions or by using the data API.

 So ``bpy.context.active_object = obj`` will raise an error.
 But ``bpy.context.view_layer.objects.active = obj`` works as expected.

 The context attributes change depending on where they are accessed.